yosemitebandit/barebones-resume/resume.md

 * tested and improved electronic speed controllers
 * built an end-to-end simulation system

-Aquaya Institute, Program Associate in Information and Communication Technology -- Feb 2012 to Feb 2013
+Aquaya Institute, Program Associate -- Feb 2012 to Feb 2013

 * conducted pilot projects in Cambodia, Vietnam and Mozambique
 * built an open source web application for data management and analysis